Web-based Reanalysis Intercomparison Tools (WRIT)

 Future enhancements include different time scales.

 The "WRIT" Trajectory Tool is a new tool available from WRIT.
 It allows users to plot forward and backward trajectories from different reanalyses (currently NCEP R1, NCEP R2, and 20CR with more planned).
+Users can plot the trajectories of one or more levels on a single plot.
+The output is plotted and is available as netCDF and as KMZ files suitable for Google Earth.

 Other analysis products are planned.